Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Thermodynamic speed limits

 Our final result is a finite-time TSL that relates excess EP and the speed of relaxation.
-This result is quite different from the TSLs derived above, in that it only applies to MJPs, only to certain kinds of protocols, and it does not reference Wasserstein distance.
-Nonetheless, it provides a useful bound based on an interpretable and empirically-accessible information-theoretic notion of distance.
+This result is different from the TSLs derived above: it only applies to MJPs, it only applies to time-symmetric processes, and it does not reference Wasserstein distance.
+Nonetheless, it shows the connection between our approach and previous literature~\cite{shiraishi2019information}, and it provides a useful bound based on an interpretable and empirically-accessible information-theoretic notion of distance.

-Consider an MJP that undergoes a process over $t\in[0,\ft]$, during which the system goes from state $\pp(0)$ to state $\pp(\ft)$.
+Consider an MJP that undergoes a process over $t\in[0,\ft]$, during which the system's probability distribution goes from $\ppp(0)$ to $\ppp(\ft)$.
 Suppose that the process involves an autonomous relaxation (time-independent control parameters), or more generally that the driving is time-symmetric, such that the control parameters at time $t$ are the same as at time $\ft-t$.
 Given these assumptions, we show in \smref{sm3} that the variational principle for excess EPR~\eqref{eq:exdual} can be expressed as

 where the maximization is over all probability distributions over the microstates.
 The notation $\qq(-t)$ indicates that $\qq$ evolves ``backwards in time'',